lgatto/lgatto.github.io/_drafts/2017-11-14-BulliedIntoBadScience-OpenConCam.md

 ## Success?

 It is difficult to say whether the campaign has been successful so far.
-Success is relative anyway But here are a couple of points that we could consider indicators of success, or lack thereof.
+Success is relative anyway.
+But here are a couple of points that we could consider indicators of success, or lack thereof.